CoreMedia/ckeditor-plugins/TESTS_REFACTORING.md

 ## Success Criteria

-- [x] No `page.evaluate` (directly or via `testApi`) remains in `tests/playwright` — the sole, documented exception is the `FontMapper` browser-clipboard write.
+- [x] No `page.evaluate` (directly or via `testApi`) remains in `tests/playwright` — the former `FontMapper` browser-clipboard write is now a prepared-story clipboard payload, so even that test runs with locators only.
 - [x] `tests/playwright/test/storybook/testApi.ts` is removed.
 - [x] Every test opens a story that is fully prepared for it; arrange happens in the story, not the test.